Skip to product information

 Shipping calculated at checkout.

-In 1961, Argentine President Juan Perón, exiled and very irritated by an English journalist, criticizes and counter-arguments.
+In 1961, Argentine President Juan Perón, exiled and very irritated by an English journalist, criticizes and counter-argues.

 My dear friend :

-On this date I received your letter of October 4th and I thank you for your kind greeting, which I reciprocate with my greatest affection.
+On this date I received your letter of October 4th last and I thank you for your kind greeting, which I return with my greatest affection.

 I read the article “The Treasure that Perón Can't Touch”, published by Randolph Churchill in the “News Of The World”, which you sent me.
-Undoubtedly, he is an indecent slanderer, one of the many who seek notoriety at the expense of other people's honor.
-I don't usually worry about these fools, because when you use slander, injury or accusation, it's because you honor a value or something you fear or envy.
+Without a doubt, he is an indecent slanderer, one of the many who seek notoriety at the expense of other people's honor.
+I don't usually worry about these fools, because when they use slander, insults or accusations, it is because they honor a value or something that they fear or envy.

-However, as this “sorcerer's apprentice” refers to the current situation in Argentina, I would like to send you two documents in which I comment on these issues, fully adapting myself to reality through data and statistics that this tourist is undoubtedly not aware of.
-The unfortunate thing is that the “News Of The World” has lent itself to this defamatory publication, which also shows me that it is a newspaper of little value and importance.
+However, as this “wizard's apprentice” refers to the current situation in Argentina, I am pleased to send you two documents in which I comment on these issues, fully adjusting to reality through data and statistics that, without a doubt, this tourist does not know.
+The regrettable thing is that “News Of The World” has lent itself to this defamatory publication, which also shows me that it is a newspaper of little value and importance.

-As for the personal insults that this scoundrel freely gives me, it may be that one day he will be able to swallow them with his own tongue.
-My vast experience tells me, on the other hand, that everything this slanderer has said is to get along with my political enemies, who will no doubt have gotten him some business, that's usually how these services are paid for.
+As for the personal insults that this scoundrel freely directs at me, it may be that one day he will be able to swallow them with his own tongue.
+My vast experience tells me, on the other hand, that everything this slanderer has said is to get along with my political enemies, who will undoubtedly have given him some business, this is generally how these services are paid for.

-I don't know by what force of fate the children of important people usually turn out to be such idiots, especially when it comes to alcoholic inheritance, and I imagine this Randolph didn't escape this inheritance law.
-For this reason, I am inclined to think that he is a despicable character, who is not worth going into irrelevant and ineffective rebuttals.
-However, I am sending you this letter and the reports, to which I referred earlier, if I believe it is pertinent to say something.
+I don't know by what force of fate the children of important people usually turn out to be idiots, especially when it comes to alcoholic inheritance, and I imagine this Randolph guy hasn't escaped this law of inheritance.
+For this reason, I am inclined to think that he is a despicable character, who is not worth engaging in irrelevant and ineffective refutations.
+However, I send you this letter and the reports, to which I referred previously, if I believe it is pertinent to say something.

-Thank you very much for your attention, I am pleased to be at your service for whatever it may be and to reiterate my affectionate greetings and gratitude.
+I am very grateful for your attention, I am pleased to be at your service for whatever it may be and to reiterate my affectionate greeting and gratitude.

 A big hug.

-2. Large typewritten document in 10 parts, written by Juan Perón for his "compañeros" in Argentina.
-64 pages, headed "Juan Perón".
-In Spanish. ~21cm x 29cm.
-Madrid, October 1961.
-Good general condition, fragile paper.
-We send images in high definition by email.
-It is a complete and incisive summary of the present political, social and economic situation in Argentina, as well as the decadence of the “so-called ruling class”, followed by “Where do we go from here?”.
+• It is a complete and incisive summary of the current political, social and economic situation in Argentina, as well as the decline of the “so-called ruling class”, followed by “Where do we go from here?”.

-With a great cult of personality and close to the ideas of Hitler and Mussolini during World War II, Perón is considered a dictator by historians.
-However, the main difference from fascism, the Peronist regime maintained a multi-party system and respect for the Constitution as the separation between executive, legislative and judicial powers.
-Despite his authoritarian and very repressive posture, Juan Perón was permanently acclaimed between 1945 and 1955, through several elections that confirmed the popularity of his policy called "Third Way", which intended to be an alternative between capitalism and communism .
+With a great cult of personality and close to the ideas of Hitler and Mussolini during the Second World War, Perón is considered a dictator by historians.
+However, the main difference from fascism, the Peronist regime maintained a multi-party system and respect for the Constitution as the separation between the executive, legislative and judicial powers.
+Despite his authoritarian and very repressive stance, Juan Perón was permanently acclaimed between 1945 and 1955, through several elections that confirmed the popularity of his policy called the "Third Way", which aimed to be an alternative between capitalism and communism .

-Another reason for popularity, the second wife of Juan Perón, Eva or Evita for others, contributed a lot to the social image of Peronism in the poorest classes of the population, for her work with the sick, the elderly and orphans.
-While her precise role in Perón's first-term politics remains controversial, Eva Perón certainly introduced issues of justice and social equality into the national discourse.
+Another reason for popularity, Juan Perón's second wife, Eva or Evita to others, contributed greatly to the social image of Peronism in the poorest classes of the population, for her work with the sick, the elderly and orphans.
+Although her precise role in the politics of Perón's first term remains controversial, Eva Perón certainly introduced issues of social justice and equality into the national discourse.

-In 1961, after Evita's death, Juan Perón married the cabaret singer María Estela Martínez, who became his third wife and successor in office.
-Argentina in the 1950s and 1960s was marked by frequent changes of governments (eight heads of state 1955-1973), low economic growth, continuous social pressure, and two military dictatorships ("Liberar Revolution" in 1955-58 and "Argentine Revolution" from 1966-1973).
+In 1961, after Evita's death, Juan Perón married cabaret singer María Estela Martínez, who became his third wife and successor in office.
+Argentina in the 1950s and 1960s was marked by frequent changes of governments (eight heads of state 1955-1973), low economic growth, continuous social pressure and two military dictatorships ("liberate revolution" in 1955-58 and "Argentine Revolution" 1966-1973).
 Exiled, Juan Perón continued to observe and analyze the situation in Argentina and communicate with Argentine and foreign allies and sympathizers.

-It is in this context that Juan Péron wrote this letter to Don Lawrence A. Flockhart, an 18-year-old English fascist and Peronist.
-In it, Perón comments on the article "The Treasure that Perón can´t touch" by Randolph Churchill, published in the newspaper "News of the world" sent by Flockhart.
-He vigorously criticizes the author, calling him a "scoundrel" and describing the newspaper as "little value and importance".
-To explain his reasoning, he attaches a manuscript where the economic situation in Argentina was analyzed with "data and statistics".
+It is in this context that Juan Péron wrote this letter to Don Lawrence A. Flockhart, an 18-year-old Englishman, fascist and Peronist.
+In it, Perón comments on the article "The Treasure that Perón can't touch" by Randolph Churchill, published in the newspaper "News of the world" sent by Flockhart.
+He vigorously criticizes the author, calling him a "scoundrel" and describes the newspaper as having "little value and importance".
+To explain his reasoning, he attaches a manuscript where Argentina's economic situation was analyzed with "data and statistics".

 Here we appreciate Perón's style and emotion in this important year 1961, when certainly frustrated by exile, he explains his historical vision in a very relevant way in the second document.
-There are also interesting details such as the personalized header and the red signature of one of the most important Latin personalities of the 20th century.
+Also interesting are details such as the personalized header and the signature in red of one of the most important Latin personalities of the 20th century.

 View full details